 So I'm telling you that sessions is only the beginning.

-It's gonna be Supreme Court nominees.
+It's going to be Supreme Court nominees.

-It's gonna be other cabinet nominees.
+It's going to be other cabinet nominees.

-It's gonna be repealing replacing Obamacare.
+It's going to be repealing, replacing Obamacare.

-You know, these we know these Republicans in Washington, their knees go wobbly and they've got weak spines.
+You know, we know these Republicans in Washington, their knees go wobbly and they've got weak spines.

 Trump doesn't have that.